 (Update: This post was originally published in January 2017.
-After using Coach for 9 months, many of the 'needs improvement' issues are still present.
+I still think technology is a distraction and won't be publishing any new platform reviews.
+But after using Coach for 9 months, it was important to refresh this review.
+Many of the 'needs improvement' issues are still present.
 Coach is a good, low-cost option for beginners and marketing-focused course creators.
 For advanced course creators focused on learning features though, you'll want to look at other options.)

 In Part 1 of this review, you read about everything I love about Coach.
 In this second part, I’ll share some areas for improvement.

 As you’ll read below, these areas for improvement primarily fall under two categories: lack of integrations and clunky workflows.
 For a couple areas, I’ve added “nice to have” features as well as workarounds.

 When you see potential in someone, it’s important to share praise and constructive feedback.
 I see the potential for Coach to be a top platform for online course creators.
 Here's where they can improve:

 I'd love to see the following learning features for online courses created in Coach:

 - Drip course content (update: Coach now has drip content)